 Geleeo Stroller Cooling Pad

 If your local climate (or your kid’s hyperactive metabolism) mean that the stroller is basically a hot box all summer, step up to this stroller pad that’s filled with a hydrogel designed to dissipate body heat without needing to be chilled.
-It’s such a simple, effective way to cool the kid off that there’s only one flaw: it doesn’t come in an adult size for your beach chair.
+It’s such a simple, effective way to keep cool that there’s only one flaw: it doesn’t come in an adult size for your beach chair.

 DreamBaby Clip-on Fan